khurramjaved96/compute_canada_sql_demo/README.md

 parallel python mysql_demo.py --name sweep_test --step-size 1e-2 1e-3 1e-4 1e-5 --b2 0.9 0.99 --b1 0 0.9 0.99 --seed 0 1 2 3 4 5 6 7 8 9  --run ::: {0..239}
 ```

 The command will run 239 jobs and and store the data in the database.
-You can look at the data by executing the following commands:
+You can look at the data by executing the following sql queries:

 1. use COMPUTE_CANADA_USERNAME_sweep_test;
 2. select * from runs;